 The heart of what we do is help families keep their loved one at home.
 If homecare is an option, ACA offers services that help make it possible.
-Every ACA service program has a waiting list.
+Usually, ACA service programs have a waiting list.
 At the same time, the need for services is growing as more families face a diagnosis of Alzheimer’s.
 Our dementia-specific services help prevent more costly institutionalization.

-Adult day care is the most affordable option of care for families whose patients are physically able to attend.
+Adult day care is the most affordable option of care for families whose loved one is physically able to attend.
 Day care in our area costs about $45 per day (the national average is $69 per day), while the cost of in-home sitters can be as much as $17 per hour.
 However, $45 per day is cost-prohibitive for many families.

 How can I support ACA for the future?

 By donating to ACA’s Endowment Fund.
-Your charitable gift to the Endowment Fund will be used to help patients and caregivers locally, by funding the 3 core programs of ACA: providing respite for caregivers through the Adult Day Care program, Continence Supplies for those with financial need, and the Project Lifesaver service to protect the patient from wandering.
+Your charitable gift to the Endowment Fund will be used to help people with dementia and caregivers locally, by funding the 3 core programs of ACA: providing respite for caregivers through the Adult Day Care program, Continence Supplies for those with financial need, and the Project Lifesaver service to protect the person with dementia from wandering.